\\\ Winter Rabbit Care

-If pet rabbits are bought into the home, then all rules apply with giving them an area to exercise daily safely, a floor space free from human made obstacles and rubbish.
+If pet rabbits are bought into the home, then all rules apply with giving them an area to exercise daily safely, a floor space free from human-made obstacles and rubbish.

-Pet rabbits can carry parasites like tapeworm and roundworm, however their waste is considered not to be known to transmit any diseases to humans.
+Pet rabbits can carry parasites like tapeworm and roundworm, however, their waste is considered not to be known to transmit any diseases to humans.
 They poop more than a hundred pellets daily, where one of two types of pellets excreted contain many nutrients they re-digest and actually need to help them with their difficult ingestion of their hay and pellet diet.
-So cleaning up in the home, straight after your rabbit has pooped isn’t always the best idea and why siting them in a safe area which they can use frequently during the day to themselves is best.
+So cleaning up in the home, straight after your rabbit has pooped isn’t always the best idea and why sitting them in a safe area which they can use frequently during the day to themselves is best.

 - Everypaw Cat Dog Rabbit pet insurance